CashBook vs OmniCard: Which Platform Saves More Money for Growing Teams?

 CashBook’s UPI Wallet Approach

-SMEs and small businesses can download the CashBook app from the Play Store and start issuing wallets digitally.
+Any type of business can download the CashBook app from the Play Store and start issuing wallets digitally.
 Wallets can be live the same day, with no commercial negotiation required.
 For teams requiring more than 40 wallets, CashBook offers a guided, customized onboarding process through our sales team to ensure setup aligns with business workflows, role permissions, and operational controls.

 From a pricing standpoint, CashBook offers both monthly and annual plans.
 Once teams move to the annual plan, each active employee wallet is priced on a fixed per-year basis, independent of transaction activity.